 Watch what you eat

 The foods you eat contribute to tooth decay when they combine with bacteria in your mouth.
 To protect your teeth:

-Consume plenty of calcium-rich foods like milk, yogurt, and cheese.
+Have plenty of calcium-rich foods such as milk, yogurt, and cheese.
 Calcium maintains the bone the tooth roots are embedded in.
-This is particularly important for the adults and for children during development of both baby and adult teeth.
+This is particularly important for older adults and for children during development of both baby and adult teeth.